Russian Revolution: October Revolution

 Liberal and monarchist forces, loosely organized into the White Army, immediately went to war against the Bolsheviks' Red Army, in a series of battles that would become known as the Russian Civil War.
-This did not happen in 1917.
 The Civil War began in early 1918 with domestic anti-Bolshevik forces confronting the nascent Red Army.
 In autumn of 1918 Allied countries needed to block German access to Russian supplies.
 They sent troops to support the "Whites" with supplies of weapons, ammunition and logistic equipment being sent from the main Western countries but this was not at all coordinated.
-Germany did not participate in the civil war as it surrendered to the Allied.
+Germany did not participate in the civil war as it surrendered to the Allies.

 The provisional government with its second and third coalition was led by a right wing fraction of the Socialist-Revolutionary party, SR. This non-elected provisional government faced the revolutionary situation and the growing mood against the war by avoiding elections to the state Duma.
 However, the October revolution forced the political parties behind the newly dissolved provisional government to move and move fast for immediate elections.
 All happened so fast that the left SR fraction did not have time to reach out and be represented in ballots of the SR party which was part of the coalition in the provisional government.
 This non-elected government supported continuation of the war on the side of the allied forces.
 The elections to the State Duma 25 November 1917 therefore did not mirror the true political situation among peasants even if we don't know how the outcome would be if the anti-war left SR fraction had a fair chance to challenge the party leaders.
-In the elections the Bolshevik party received 25% of the votes and the Socialist-Revolutionaries as much as 58%.
+In the elections, the Bolshevik party received 25% of the votes and the Socialist-Revolutionaries as much as 58%.
 It is possible the left SR had a good chance to reach more than 25% of the votes and thereby legitimate the October revolution but we can only guess.